tommifede/project/README.md

 \end{align*}
 $$

-Henceforth, the first integral will be denoted as the **energy** of the system.
+Henceforth, the first integral will be denoted as the **energy** of the system (by abuse of terminology.

 ---